eandablo/differential/README.md

 # Differential

-Differential is a website designed to help people with basic knowledge of differencial calculus to understand the relevance of differential equations to represent mathematically physical problems.
+Differential is a website designed to help people with basic knowledge of differencial calculus to understand the relevance of differential equations to mathematically represent physical problems.
 Differential guides the user to describe a simple problem, namely mechanical relaxation, in a single or set of differential equations.
+Later versions of the website are expected to include further challenges.

 ## User experience (UX)